 What is Virtual Urgent Care?

-Seattle Children’s offers video visits for minor illnesses and injuries through Virtual Urgent Care.
+Seattle Children’s offers online video visits for minor illnesses and injuries through Virtual Urgent Care.

-A scheduled video visit allows you to stay at home or another location in Washington state while you see a provider.
+A scheduled video visit allows you to stay at home or another location anywhere in Washington state while you see a doctor, nurse practitioner or physician assistant.
 You can see, hear and talk with a provider through your computer, tablet or other digital device.
-Your child will see the same providers who treat kids at our in-person Urgent Care clinics in Bellevue, Everett, Federal Way and Seattle.
+Your child will see the same providers who treat kids at our in-person Urgent Care clinics.

 Please note: Your child must be in the state of Washington during the virtual visit.
 If your child is not in Washington state, please visit an urgent care or another medical facility near you.
 The patient and a legal guardian must be present on the video visit.